pedro-vicente/nostr_client_relay/README.md

 ## Nostro and Vostro

 Nostro and Vostro are command line client and relay programs.
 Start a shell with 'nostro' and another shell with 'vostro'.
 Vostro is currently an echo server.
-Nostro allows to connect to Vostro on localhost (no --uri parameter) or to any publicly available Nostr relay.
+Nostro allows to connect to Vostro on localhost(localhost:8080/nostr) or to any publicly available Nostr relay.

 ## Options